D4wnstar/aetherwisp/Analytical mechanics/Mathematics/Ljapunov's theorem.md

 >
 > then $\mathbf{c}$ is a stable equilibrium point in the future.

-There is also a corollary that applies to [[conservative system|conservative systems]] which states that isolated minima of the [[potential energy]] are always stable equilibrium points.
+There is also a corollary, called the [[Lagrange-Dirichlet theorem]], that applies to [[conservative system|conservative systems]] which states that isolated minima of the [[potential energy]] are always stable equilibrium points.
 An isolated minimum is a minimum that is a single point (a non-isolated minimum would be an entire interval).

 > [!info] Corollary
 > Consider the conservative mechanical system